-2102 AC Coordinator
+2102 AC Coordinator:

-The AC Coordinator from USCG Sector Jacksonville will coordinate with state agencies to prepare meeting agendas, schedules, and meeting notifications.
-The USCG will record, draft, and publish meeting minutes and attendance roster and coordinate remote participation access for meeting attendance.
+The AC Coordinator from USCG Sector Mobile will coordinate with state agencies to prepare meeting agendas, schedules, and meeting notifications.
+The USCG will record, draft, and publish meeting summaries and attendance roster and coordinate remote participation access for meeting attendance.

-2103 Members and Members at Large
+2103 Members and Members at Large:

-A list of AC members and members at large will be maintained by the AC Coordinator and can be found in Table 1 and Table 2.
+A list of AL, MS, and NWFL AC members and members at large will be maintained by the AC Coordinator and can be found in Table 1 and Table 2.

-2104 Subcommittees
+2104 Subcommittees:

 Subcommittees are established to work on functional items pertaining to the AC.
-They are specifically tasked to complete assigned projects, tasks, and goals that are developed by the ESG.
-The four functional subcommittees, under which tasks are assigned, are:
+They are specifically tasked to complete assigned projects, tasks, and goals that are approved by the AL, MS, and NWFL AC leadership.
+More subcommittees may be added in the future as necessary, but currently there is one functional subcommittee: